alisaghilutfi/Vibrational-Spectroscopy-Research/README.md

 "Polynomial_NRB_model_weights.h5" --->referes wiehts of the model trained with Polynomial_NRB

 "Specnet_weights.h5" --->referes wiehts of the model trained with product of two sigmoids NRB

-## About the experimetal CARS data
-The experimetal CARS data set used in this investigation can only be provided by upon the request [Erik M. Vartiainen](https://research.lut.fi/converis/portal/detail/Person/56843?auxfun=&lang=en_GB)

 ## Getting Started and Requirements
 You can use the Python (TensorFlow 2.7.0) to test the pretrained network.
 We have tested it in Spyde